jablonnc/jablonnc.github.io/_pages/resume.md

       <p class="resume-description">
         <ul class="resume-section-list">
           <li>Led the front-end platform team, providing high-level solutions for feature teams and driving the architecture of the frontend.</li>
-          <li>Spearheaded the transformation of the company's frontend architecture using NX and Webpack's federated module, improving user experience and system scalability.</li>
+          <li>Spearheaded the transformation of the company's frontend architecture using NX and Webpack's federated module, reducing application load time by over 40% and developer bottlenecks in the CICD by over 50%.</li>
-          <li>Developed a design system that is integrated into all Tenable products, ensuring consistency and improving brand recognition.</li>
-          <li>Optimized app performance, achieving a 30% reduction in load time.</li>
         </ul>
       </p>
     </div>